-Undercounter machines are designed for both convenience and for smaller areas that normally could not allow for an ice machine due to size/space restrictions.
+Undercounter machines are designed for both conveniences and for smaller areas that normally could not allow for an ice machine due to size/space restrictions.
 For example, these undercounter machines normally can be found underneath the front of a bar in order to give staff quick access to ice for customers.
 The most popular application for the undercounter ice machine is for home use.
 With their convenient size, they typically will fit under countertops that are both standard and ADA (Americans with Disabilities Act) height.
 These ice makers can come in a variety of cube styles.

 A commercial undercounter ice maker can produce anywhere between 50 - 500 lbs of ice per 24 hrs, but undercounter home ice machines more commonly produce 100 - 250 lbs of ice per 24 hrs.
 Their ice cube storage amount is usually restricted by their size, typically ranging from 7 - 250 lbs of ice.

 Dispenser ice machines are designed with the general public in mind.
 Anywhere an ice machine may be accessed by someone other than staff or employees, a dispenser is best suited.
 This will prevent the spread of germs or contamination from different unsupervised people reaching into an ice storage bin.
 A large variety of these machines dispense both water and ice.
-The ice dispensed is generally in a cubelet or "chewable" form since the main application is fountain drinks and soda stations.
+The ice being dispensed is generally in a cubelet or "chewable" form since the main application is fountain drinks and soda stations.

-Not all dispensers will have a built in commercial ice machine.
+Not all dispensers will have a built-in commercial ice machine.
 When purchasing a dispenser, it's important to find this out.
-If the dispenser does not have a built in ice machine, you will need to have or purchase an ice machine that will fit with it.
+If the dispenser does not have a built-in ice machine, you will need to have or purchase an ice machine that will fit with it.

 Dispensers can come in a variety of sizes and can produce 200 - 800 lbs of ice per 24 hrs.
 Due to size, they typically only store up to 250 lbs but more commonly store 8 - 12 lbs of ice at a time.

 NOTE: Hotels should consider the Hotel Ice Dispenser.
-They will provide the same type of access (generally more sanitary due to water supply, water temperature and water filter) as the previously mentioned ice machines.
+They will provide the same type of access (generally more sanitary due to water supply, water temperature, and water filter) as the previously mentioned ice machines.
 The only difference is they produce much higher volumes of ice.
 These commercial hotel ice machines can on average produce up to 500 lbs of ice per 24 hr period; and can hold up to 200 lbs of ice at a time.

 2. What Type of Ice do You Need?